SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 Fig 5 - DRILL THE HOLES - Drilling the first hole and there is no turning back now.
 At least the wind is at my back, blowing the dust away.
 Boy am I nervous because a screw up here can lead to a major problem.
 You have to believe your measurements.
 It pays to be sure of every step before proceeding because then it usually turns out as expected.

 Notice that I'm drilling horizontal so the thru-hull fitting will fit snug.
-This is crucial to install the fittings horizontally using wedge spacers.
+This is crucial if the fitting is installed horizontally using wedge spacers.
 If you are installing the fitting flush, then you must drill perpendicular to the transom surface.

 I was amazed at how much battery power it took to drill these holes.
 It helps to switch to set drill to low speed.
 You just have to go slow and let the hole saw do its work.
 Fibreglass can be pretty tough on the teeth which is another reason to go slow.